sec3dev/pro-action/README.md

 **Optional.** The path to the program to be tested.

-It omitted, the test will run against all the programs in the repository.
+If omitted, the test will run against all the programs in the repository.

 ## Output